 Whole grains contain B vitamins, minerals, phytochemicals, and fiber.
 These nutrients provide your body with energy, promote satiety, and regulate digestion.
 Avoid varieties with excessive additives; choose corn tortillas with minimal ingredients: corn, water, lime, and salt.

-Red bell peppers, zucchini, and garlic add great color, flavor, and texture to this recipe.
+Red bell peppers, zucchini, and garlic add great color, flavor, nutrition, and texture to this recipe.
 Red bell peppers are high in Vitamin C, potassium, and lycopene.
 Zucchini is packed with fiber and water.
 Garlic contains anti-microbial and anti-cancer properties.
 (1) Combined, these nutrients contribute to healthy digestion and disease prevention.

 Serving Suggestions for Bean Tostadas

-While the veggies are cooking, prepare a variety of garnishes and vegetarian tostada toppings: chopped cilantro, sliced avocado, plain Greek yogurt or sour cream, diced tomato, chopped greens, and/or cheese.
+While the veggies are cooking, prepare a variety of garnishes and vegetarian tostada toppings: chopped cilantro, sliced avocado, lime crema, plain Greek yogurt or sour cream, diced tomato, chopped greens, and/or cheese.
 Once you’re ready to eat these vegetarian tostadas, serve the toppings family-style and let everyone customize their tostadas to THEIR taste!

 Storage Tips & Leftover Ideas